falcosecurity/falco-website/content/en/docs/rules/supported-fields.md

 :----|:-----|:-----------
 `fd.num` | INT64 | the unique number identifying the file descriptor.
 `fd.type` | CHARBUF | type of FD.
 Can be 'file', 'directory', 'ipv4', 'ipv6', 'unix', 'pipe', 'event', 'signalfd', 'eventpoll', 'inotify' or 'signalfd'.
 `fd.typechar` | CHARBUF | type of FD as a single character.
-Can be 'f' for file, 4 for IPv4 socket, 6 for IPv6 socket, 'u' for unix socket, p for pipe, 'e' for eventfd, 's' for signalfd, 'l' for eventpoll, 'i' for inotify, 'o' for unknown.
+Can be 'f' for file, 4 for IPv4 socket, 6 for IPv6 socket, 'u' for unix socket, p for pipe, 'e' for eventfd, 's' for signalfd, 'l' for eventpoll, 'i' for inotify, 'b' for bpf, 'u' for userfaultd, 'r' for io_uring, 'o' for unknown.
 `fd.name` | CHARBUF | FD full name.
 If the fd is a file, this field contains the full path.
 If the FD is a socket, this field contain the connection tuple.
 `fd.directory` | CHARBUF | If the fd is a file, the directory that contains it.
 `fd.filename` | CHARBUF | If the fd is a file, the filename without the path.